rust-lang/blog.rust-lang.org/content/inside-rust/stage0-redesign/index.md

 There are several benefits of the redesigned stage 0 bootstrap sequence:

 1. We no longer have to use `cfg(bootstrap)` in the standard library sources for intrinsics and lang items to distinguish when being built by the beta rustc vs the in-tree rustc, because the standard library now only has to be buildable by exactly one compiler version (the current stage rustc).
-2. It significantly reduces cognitive complexity, as the redesigned bootstrap sequence is much more coherent and aligns better with how contributors expect the staging to work.
+2. Rebasing no longer has to rebuild everything.
+As the standard library is now built *after* the compiler instead of before, all dependencies and compiler crates that are unmodified can be cached when switching `git` branches.
+It's only necessarily to rebuild everything after bootstrap bumps every 6 weeks as part of the release cycle.
+3. Modifying the standard library no longer has to rebuild everything.
+After the redesign, it is now possible to add documentation comments to functions in the standard library without having to rebuild the compiler and then also rebuild std a second time. `--keep-stage-std=0` is no longer needed.
+4. It aligns better with how other rust programs are built.
 We no longer have a "strange" setup where the stage 1 compiler was built from a *beta* rustc with an *in-tree* std.
 Now, the stage 1 compiler is built from a beta rustc and a beta std.

 # In terms of bootstrap invocations and bootstrap config, what does this redesign mean?

-The minimum stage to check, build and test the standard library is now stage 1. `./x {check,build,test} library --stage=0` are now no-ops.
+The minimum stage to check, build and test the standard library is now stage 1. `./x {check,build,test} library --stage=0` are now no-ops; switch to `--stage 1` instead. `--keep-stage-std=0` is a no-op.

-For `profile = "library"` users, like aforementioned, the default check, build and test stage are now bumped to 1. `download-rustc = "if-unchanged"` is enabled by default so a pre-built CI rustc is used to help you avoid needing to rebuild the compiler while working on the standard library if there are no compiler changes.
+For `profile = "library"` users, like aforementioned, the default check, build, and test stage are now bumped to 1. `download-rustc = "if-unchanged"` is enabled by default, which downloads a pre-built CI rustc instead of building the compiler if there are no compiler changes, allowing you to build the standard library without building the compiler.

 # What does this mean for contributors working on the standard library and the compiler?